 TIP: In summer, bring the kids swimsuits/shoes so they can get in the stream.
 Such a fun play area!

 One thing inside the children’s area that both my daughter and nephew LOVE is this giant spiderweb net!

 Great for climbing fun and so creative.

-Unlike other reputable zoos, I’ve found that the Dallas Zoo has some incredible places within for photo opps.
+I’ve found that the Dallas Zoo has some incredible places within for photo opportunities.
 If there is one thing this mommy loves to do, it’s take pictures of my daughter.

-Here you’ll spy a jeep photo opp, seemingly in the savannah.
+Here you’ll spy a jeep photo op, seemingly in the savannah.
 Cute, right?